Positively Colorado: Niwot banners salute veterans

 Former Marine Corp pilot Victor Johnson gets to see his own banner, which includes a picture of him in his 20's.
 He's 93 now.
 His military career took him from Korea to Viet Nam to China, with lots of other stops along the way.
 His wife surprised him with the banner, and he told us at first he was a little reluctant she did that, but now he's proud of it.

 Longtime Niwot businessman Steve Rollman's banner is hanging in front of the Niwot Rental and Feed store, which he owns.
-He was a tank mechanic in Germany, and when we asked him why he went into the service, he was honest.
-"Because I was drafted".
+He was a tank mechanic in Germany.
+When asked why he went into the service, he was honest.

 So many veterans, so many stories.